Daily Reading Week 17

 Respond:

-1. How can you practice hospitality and service in your daily life?
+1. How can you use your words to bless and encourage others in your daily life?

 Saturday